 The adoption form (below) must be completed by someone over the age of 18 years old, and only by the person who will be the bird's primary caretaker.

-We will contact your landlord first if you rent your home - tell them to expect our call -, and then a representative from Connecticut Parrot Rescue will contact your references.
+We will contact your landlord first if you rent your home - tell them to expect our email/check their spam -, and then a representative from Connecticut Parrot Rescue will email your references.
 We THEN contact you to answer all your questions.
 Once these steps are completed, you will receive an email to set up your first visit to CTPR.
 All future correspondence will be completed by email.

 We do not allow same day adoptions - a minimum of 2 visits are required to ensure an optimal match as well as one visit with the parrot and a CTPR representative in your home.

 Questions about specific birds will only be answered once we have received a completed application form.

 We require an initial home visit and may conduct a follow-up visit in your home with the parrot within 90 days of the adoption from CTPR.

 We will NOT adopt birds to homes that already have a bird of the same breed but a different gender.
 We do not support breeding; mistakes happen, and increased hormone levels in the birds can result in negative behaviors as well as can impact their health.

 By submitting an application you agree to CTPR's procedures and practices.

 CTPR is a completely volunteer-run organization.
 It may take up to two weeks to receive a reply.
 If you do not receive a reply within that time frame, please re-submit your application to CTPR.
 Please do not continue to email CTPR for a reply - you are adding to the delay.

 We do allow adoptions to applicants with no experience, cats, dogs, young children, etc. However; each situation is assessed on a case-by-case basis based on the particular parrot's needs, previous experiences and personality.